-To directly assess the uptake of dsRNA by Z. tritici, we co-incubated germinating conidiospores in liquid SNA medium with either Cy3-labelled 250 nt long dsRNA derived from the GFP gene or Alexa Fluor® 555-labeled siRNA in the dark.
+To directly assess the uptake of dsRNA by Z. tritici, we co-incubated germinating conidiospores in a liquid nutrientpoor medium, which stimulates spores germination and hyphal extension (King et al., 2017), with either Cy3-labeled® 250 nt long dsRNA derived from the GFP gene or Alexa Fluor 555-labeled siRNA in the dark.
 B. cinerea was used as a positive control in these experiments as this fungal species is known to be engaging in bidirectional cross-kingdom RNAi and readily take up external dsRNAs (Wang et al., 2016).
-Germinated spores were monitored using fluorescent microscopy and, as expected, fluorescent signals were detected in the B. cinerea from 12 h of co-incubation with labelled dsRNA species onwards (Figure 8).
-However, no fluorescent signals were detected in germinated Z. tritici conidiospores, which clearly extended hyphal strands, even by 48 h post co-incubation with either long or short labelled dsRNA species (Figure 8).
-Thus, it appears that Z. tricici lacks the capacity to uptake exogenous dsRNAs.
+Germinated spores were monitored using fluorescent microscopy and, as expected, fluorescent signals were detected in the B. cinerea from 12 h of co-incubation with labeled dsRNA species onward (Figure 7).
+However, no fluorescent signals were detected in germinated Z. tritici conidiospores, which clearly extended hyphal strands, even by 48 h post co-incubation with either long or short labeled dsRNA species (Figure 7).
+Thus, it appears that Z. tritici lacks the capacity to uptake exogenous dsRNAs.